 "As a composer and conductor, my intention is to engage singers and audience members with choral experiences that surprise, delight, challenge and transform." — Joan Szymko

 Programming is key to engaging singers and audience.
-It is also a key motivating component to Joan Szymko's work as a composer/conductor.
-The short programs below are recommended for Guest Artist Residencies.
+"Story" and strong themes are key motivating components to Joan Szymko's work as a composer/conductor.
+The themed program lists below are recommended for Guest Artist Residencies.

 For Mixed Chorus

 A loving exploration of the singer's relationship to that which compels him/her to sing.

 Sufi poets and Christian saints on the path to mystical union with the Divine.

 Rehearsing the masss choir on "Ffe Mwe, Mwe Ffe" at University of Kansas City Music Conservatory's Celebration of Peace Festival, Feb, 2016, Kansas City

 For Women's Chorus